ox-it/ords-test/configuration.md

 ## Hibernate Configuration

 The Hibernate configuration is used to define the connection to the common ORDS database used for persisting service-specific data such as users and projects.
+Note that you do not need to include the URL, username and password in hibernate.cfg.xml as these are taken from databaseservers.xml.

 Note that for some specific functionality, ORDS services also need direct JDBC connection details, specified in the properties file.